leomcelroy/cad-in-1-hour/brep.md

 Baumgart was interested in computer vision applications while Braid was interested in developing CAD tools.

-One of the best [short explainers I can find on B-Reps is by Glen Grey](https://www.youtube.com/watch?v=sXbRT439vRI), a seemingly retired CAD developer who creates educational youtube videos.
+One of the best [short explainers I can find on B-Reps is by Glen Grey](https://www.youtube.com/watch?v=sXbRT439vRI), a seemingly retired CAD developer who creates educational YouTube videos.

 <img src="assets/demo-step.png"  style="max-width:100%; width:100%;max-height:1000px"></img>

 [Play in Full Screen](https://step-test.glitch.me/)

-Boundary representation (BREP) represents a solid by defining the limits of its volume.
+Boundary representation (B-Rep) represents a solid by defining the limits of its volume.

-STEP file (ISO-10303) is a common data exchange format for encoding BREP's.
+STEP file (ISO-10303) is a common data exchange format for encoding B-Rep's.

 One idea about boundary representation is that you want a solid is watertight and manifold (no holes, fans, stray pieces etc.).
 But since the solid is encoded as a collection of faces, there isn't a real guarentee that what you claim to be a closed shell is actually closed...